wiseman/webflight-gamepad/README.md

 ```

 ### autoStabilize

-The auto-stabilization feature is disabled by default.
-When enabled in the config, the drone will automatically hover after the specified delay, once you don't touch any of the sticks!
+When `autoStabilize` is enabled, the drone will automatically hover once you the sticks let go after the specified delay.

 ### custom commands
 To define a custom command, add an object with the following structure to the `gamepad.customCommands` array: